 Due to the COVID-19 epidemic, services will be restricted to a limited number of family members.
 Arlie will be laid to rest at the Holy Name Cemetery & Mausoleum in Jersey City, N.J.
 Memorial and Celebration of Life services will take place at a future date after it is deemed safe to gather in crowds.
 In lieu of flowers, please make a donation to the American Cancer Society (www.cancer.org) in honor of Arlie Reed-Thomason.

-in memory of Arlie Reed-Thomason, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Arlie Reed-Thomason, please visit our floral store.